jmadden/outbound-calling-example/README.md

    Click the Save button.

 2. Create a TaskQueue - On the TaskRouter menu select TaskQueue and create a TaskQueue with the name of the business you're sending calls to.
 For this example we'll use a fictional health care practice called Pacific Health.

    <img src="images/trTaskQueue.png" height="300">

 TaskQueues are where TaskRouter Workers are held waiting to be assigned a Task.
 Note how the Queue Expression in the example above has the value `practice=="Pacific Health"`.
-This means any Worker with that value will be pulled into this specific TaskQueue.
+This means any Worker with that value will be pulled into this specific TaskQueue and be elegible to receive a task.

-3. Create a Worker -
+3. Create a Worker - This Worker will represent the main phone at Pacific Health.
+On the TaskRouter menu select Worker and creat a new Worker.

 ### Create a Studio IVR